bharadwaj-raju/settingsctl/README.md

 ## Features

 - Support for nearly every setting you may find in a desktop environment's settings.
-- Support for nearly every desktop environment (Yours isn't?
+- Support for nearly every desktop environment (Yours isn't supported?
 [File an issue!](https://github.com/bharadwaj-raju/settingsctl/issues/new))
 - Support for JSON output format for easy parsing
 - Extensive [documentation](https://bharadwaj-raju.github.io/settingsctl/documentation)